- Study Mode: Full time

 - Start Date: September 2022

-With over 20 years’ experience, we have a strong track-record of helping students become confident commercial pilots, with many of our alumni now flying for some of the best airlines across the world.
+With over 20 years’ experience in delivering aviation degrees, we have a strong track-record of helping students become confident pilots, with many of our alumni now flying for some of the best airlines across the world.

 This course will give me an advantage in securing a position as a commercial pilot.
 In a constantly changing industry, awareness of the industry is key and the course gives us that knowledge.Edgar Woodhead